LukeShortCloud/rootpages/src/computer_hardware/monitors.rst

 Variable refresh rate (VRR) is when the monitor dynamically changes it's refresh rate to match the content that is being played.
 This prevents screen tearing and provides even smoother playback.
 There are two standards for implementing this: FreeSync (AMD) and G-SYNC (NVIDIA).
 All FreeSync monitors support both AMD and NVIDIA graphics cards.
 Most G-SYNC monitors from 2020 and beyond are compatible with both AMD and NVIDIA graphics card.
 [14]

+The human eye can identify objects at 220 Hz.
+Above that frequency, a human can at least notice flickers.
+[18] Theoretically, a human can perceive beyond 1000 Hz.
+[19]

 History
 -------